-- Cut 1 cup of onion into half moon strips.
+- Cut 1 cup of onion into half-moon strips.
 You can cut the onion and celery any way you want!
 Some people like a chunkier caponata while others prefer a smoother one.

-- In a large pan saute the onion and celery for a few minutes in a 1/4 cup of olive oil over medium heat.
+- In a large pan saute the onion and celery for a few minutes in a ¼ cup of olive oil over medium heat.
 Again this is a preference/textural thing.
 If you like crunchy vegetables in your caponata only saute them for a minute or so.

-- Add in one 6 ounce can of tomato paste and cook for 3 minutes longer, spreading the paste all around the pan.
+- Add in one 6-ounce can of tomato paste and cook for 3 minutes longer, spreading the paste all around the pan.

-- After 25-30 minutes the eggplant will be nicely roasted like shown.
+- After 25-30 minutes the eggplant will be nicely roasted as shown.
 Use a fork and make sure they are soft on the inside and fully cooked.
 If not, another 5 minutes in the oven is fine.

-- To the pan add 1 cup of pitted good quality green olives, an 1/8 cup of rinsed capers and a 1/4 cup of raisins.
-Also, add 2 Tbsp of sugar and a 1/4 cup of red wine vinegar.
+- To the pan add 1 cup of pitted good quality green olives, an ⅛ cup of rinsed capers, and a ¼ cup of raisins.
+Also, add 2 Tbsp of sugar and a ¼ cup of red wine vinegar.
 Cook for 5 minutes stirring occasionally to avoid sticking.

 - Add in the eggplant and pine nuts and cook for 3 more minutes to ensure the caponata is well mixed.
 Be careful while mixing in the eggplant to avoid mashing it too much.
 A gentle stir with a wooden spoon is all that's required.

-- Finally add a 1/4 cup of chopped fresh parsley, give it one more stir and a taste test.
-Adjust salt, pepper and sugar if necessary.
+- Finally, add a ¼ cup of chopped fresh parsley, give it one more stir, and a taste test.
+Adjust salt, pepper, and sugar if necessary.
 If satisfied, let it cool, then place it in a container and refrigerate.

 The flavors will meld together and it will be better the next day.
-Of course it can be eaten right away too!
+Of course, it can be eaten right away too!

 It comes in jars that you keep refrigerated once open.
-The jars are small, processed and mostly not that good.
+The jars are small, processed, and mostly not that good.